** WINNER OF WINNERS -Housing Design Awards, 2020

 The development adjoins Rochester's historic town centre and the railway station, and will consist of up to 1,400 homes, of which 25% will be affordable housing, transforming the 74-acre (30 hectare) site by providing a new primary school, nursery, hotel, bar and restaurant, gym, healthcare facilities, office space and a number of retail units, together with 10 acres of open space including a 2.5km riverside walk.

-Artist Katayoun Dowlatshahi has been appointed to work with the landscape architects LUC on a landscape and furniture commission.
+Artist Katayoun Dowlatshahi is appointed to work with the landscape architects LUC on a landscape and furniture commission.

 Katayoun creates work for public and private commissions and specialises in photography, drawing, architectural glass and time-based media.
 She has successfully integrated contemporary art into a variety of landscapes, public spaces, regeneration projects and urban environments.
 Her practice is rooted in printmaking in the broadest sense.
 She has developed an interdisciplinary approach to her work: context and site specificity are always integral and are also motivating factors when researching commissions.
 Photography is a constant in her work, often deconstructed and combined with other materials to produce fascinatng results.